|Home › Destinations › Uttar Pradesh › Mathura|

 Though the city has been severely attacked by the Muslim invaders, the monuments and buildings exhibits a unique mix of Hindu and Muslim architecture.
 With its enchanting holy shrines and serene spots this habitat of Lord Krishna would proffer each visitor with a new vigor and energy.

-To visit and experience Mathura hassle-free, view Mathura Tour Package.
+To visit and experience Mathura hassle-free, view Mathura Tourism.

 by Afia Ahmad on Feb 27, 2013